InserirAquiNome/crypto/PGP.md

 slackware64-live-xfce-current.iso: OK
 ```

 Now I will transfer the ISO to my 32GB USB stick memory.
-My options are 40% of the all size to the /home mount point that will encrypted and also 50% for the persistent filesystem.
-The persistent filesystem will store any changes that I make on the OS.
+My options are 40% of the all size to the /home mount point that will be encrypted and also 50% for the persistent filesystem.
+The persistent filesystem will store any changes that I make on the OS and is also encrypted.
 So this setup will allow changes on the OS, when I reboot that changes will be available because they are persistent and not reset like in a DVD.
 ```
 # ./iso2usb.sh -i slackware64-live-xfce-current.iso -o /dev/sdf -c 40% -C 50%
 # sync